charlyoleg2/dedale_mono/README.md

 Presentation
 ------------

+The purpose of the project *Dedale* is to experiment the integration of [svelteKit](https://svelte.dev/) and [hono](https://hono.dev/).
+Editing the file `pkg/dedalui/src/lib/front-config.ts`, let you expiriment the *prerender*, *ssr*, *csr* configurations.
+This front-end configuration provides up to 64 combinations.

 This is a monorepo that contains the following *javascript* packages:

 1. nA: the entry-front of the *dedale* backend